CERIT-SC/echo2/README.md

 So system with multiple cores is recommended.
 Let's take an example of a large data: File containing 300 million sequences of length 100 (60 GB [fastq] file).
-Echo can utilize up to **24 cores** for our example.
+Echo can utilize **up to 24 cores** for our example.
 The file should be processed within a day.

 Echo has large requirements for memory.
 Our example might take about **420 GB of RAM**.
-If you're system doesn't have enough memory and starts using swapping, Echo will continue processing the data *but* there will be rapid decrease of performance.
+If you're system doesn't have enough memory and starts using swap, Echo will continue processing *but* there will be rapid decrease of performance.

-In our performance tests, 2,5 GB fastq file was processed fastest using 16 cores and 14 GB file was processed fastest using 24 cores.
+In our performance tests, best speed was achieved using 16 cores for 2,5 GB file and 24 cores for 14 GB file or larger.

 ## Compilation
 GCC 4.8.1 or newer is required.
-You can alternatively use different compiler that supports C++11 standard.
+You can alternatively use a different compiler that supports C++11 standard.

 There are 2 ways to compile Echo: